aryan21231212/voting-website-for-elections/README.md

-# Voting application to vote candidates
-# password for admin dashbord is "kiranoob"
+ Voting application to vote candidates password for admin dashboard is "kiranoob"